-PWR012: Pass only required fields from derived data types as parameters
+PWR012: Pass only required fields from derived type as arguments to minimize data movements

 Issue

-Pass only used fields from derived data types as parameters to promote data hiding.
+Pass only used fields from derived data types as arguments to minimize data movements.

 Actions

-Pass the used fields as separate parameters instead of the whole derived type.
+Pass the used fields as separate arguments instead of the whole derived type.

 Relevance

-Derived data types (such as structs in C) are convenient constructs to group and move around related variables.
+Derived data types (such as structs in C or derived types in Fortran) are convenient constructs to group and move around related variables.
 While in many cases this is an effective method to organize data, the compilers can have a hard time optimizing this code because increased visibility of data also renders optimizations more complex.

-Functions having derived data types used as parameters should make use of most if not all its fields.
-Ensuring that all fields from derived types passed as function parameters are used in the function body has several benefits: promotes data hiding, makes inputs and outputs more explicit, helps to prevent unintended variable modifications, and also contributes to improve compiler and static analyzer code coverage.
+Functions having derived data types used as arguments should make use of most if not all its fields.
+Ensuring that all fields from derived types passed as function arguments are used in the function body benefits optimization by making it easier to reason about inputs and outputs, thus improving compiler and static analyzer code coverage.

 In parallel programming, derived data types are often discouraged when offloading to the GPU because they may inhibit compiler analyses and optimizations due to pointer aliasing.
 Also, it can cause unnecessary data movements impacting performance or incorrect data movements impacting correctness and even crashes impacting code quality.